My Story in Recipes

 Picture

-Beat eggs and place in a shallow dish.
+Beat eggs in a shallow bowl.

 Picture